metal/metal.js/README.md

 ### Build Tasks

 As we've mentioned before, Metal is written in ES6.
 Since browsers don't yet implement ES6, the original code won't run on them.
 There are several different ways to solve this, such as adding a ES6 polyfill like [traceur](https://github.com/google/traceur-compiler).
-That means adding more code to the page though as well as compiling the code at run time.
+That means adding more code to the page though, as well as compiling the code at run time.

 Another option is to previously build the ES6 files to ES5 equivalents.
-Again, there are lots of ways to do this, and lots of formats to built to.
+Again, there are lots of ways to do this, and lots of formats to build to.
 Metal provides a few tasks as build options that can be used out of the box.

 #### build:globals
 Builds ES6 code to ES5, bundling all modules into a single file and publishing each to a global variable.
 The following options can be passed to the metaljs function for customizing this task:
 * `buildDest` The directory where the final bundle file should be placed.
 Default: **build**.
+* `bundleFileName` The name of the final bundle file.
+Default: **metal.js**.
 * `buildSrc` The glob expression that defines which files should be built.
 Default: **src/\*\*/\*.js**.
-* `bundleFileName` The name of the final bundle file.
-Default: **metal.js**.
 * `globalName` The name of the global variable that should hold the exported values of the modules.
 Default: **metal**.

 #### watch:globals